pismo/bolt/packages/percentage-input/README.md

-# PercentageInput
+# PercentInput

-Please check the documentation of PercentageInput component at [bolt-percentage-input](https://bolt.pismolabs.io/packages-core-components-percentage-input)
+Please check the documentation of PercentInput component at [bolt-percent-input](https://bolt.pismolabs.io/packages-core-components-percent-input)